bastien-pruvost/typescript-training/README.md

   }
 }

 // Function with param of type any.
-It return that b is an Array of any (bool) const isAnArray: Function = (b: any): b is any[] => {
+It return true if b is an Array of any (bool) const isAnArray: Function = (b: any): b is any[] => {
   return Array.isArray(b);
 };